Rinse aid not dispensing

 Step 6

 Reassemble the door, restore power, and run three consecutive normal wash cycles with the dosage dial set to the mid-range position.
-After each cycle, open the dispenser and check the fill level — at a mid setting you should see the level drop approximately one-eighth of the reservoir capacity per cycle.
+After each cycle, open the dispenser and check the fill level — at a mid setting, you should see the level drop approximately one-eighth of the reservoir capacity per cycle.
 If the level does not change across all three cycles despite the previous steps checking out, the dispenser assembly has an internal mechanical failure and should be replaced as a unit.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Maytag MDB8959SKZ on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Maytag MDB8959SKZ on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all steps above, the problem may involve a failed main control board, a seized circulation or drain pump, or wiring that requires specialized diagnostic equipment.
+At this point, it’s time to contact a licensed appliance technician — and remember to shut off the water supply valve before any work that opens the fill or drain circuit.

 How Much Does This Repair Cost?

-DIY parts for fixing a rinse aid dispensing issue on the Maytag MDB8959SKZ typically cost between $10 and $50, depending on whether you need a new dispenser cap, actuator, or full dispenser assembly.
+The DIY parts for fixing a rinse aid dispensing issue on the Maytag MDB8959SKZ typically cost between $10 and $50, depending on whether you need a new dispenser cap, actuator, or full dispenser assembly.
 A professional service call usually runs $150–$300 once you factor in labor and parts.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions